One of the ways in which the French customs authorities help to protect national territory is by inspecting pets’ health and travel documents.

 Rules for importing pets: general framework

-Pets imported from third countries (non-EU countries) must be declared and presented to Customs for document and identity checks before they can be allowed into the territory of the European Union.
+Pets imported from non-EU countries must be declared and presented to Customs for document and identity checks before they can be allowed into the territory of the European Union.
 Importing an undeclared animal can result in a fine and confiscation of the animal.

-All other animals (including monkeys) are excluded and must therefore be presented for veterinary inspection at a border inspection post on entering French territory.
+All other animals are excluded and must therefore be presented for veterinary inspection at a border control post (BCP) on entering French territory.

-Specific conditions and restrictions apply to protected species, especially certain birds and reptiles, under the Washington Convention – Convention on International Trade in Endangered Species (CITES).
+Specific conditions and restrictions apply to protected species, especially certain birds and reptiles, under the Convention on International Trade in Endangered Species (CITES).

 Health formalities for importing dogs, cats or ferrets

-You are staying outside the European Union and intend to bring a dog, cat or ferret back to France (five animals at most).
+You intend to bring a dog, cat or ferret to the UE (five animals at most).

 A European regulation regulates movements of domestic carnivores (dogs, cats and ferrets) in order to limit the risk of introducing animal diseases, especially rabies.

 When you arrive on EU territory you must be able to prove that your animal fulfils all the cumulative health requirements imposed by Regulation (EU) 576/2013 of 12 June 2013.
 The customs authorities will verify that all these cumulative health requirements are met.